Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Preliminaries or framework, notation and concepts used throughout the text

-In this section, we introduce the main concepts in our investigations.
+In this chapter, we introduce the central concepts for our investigations.
 These are the autocorrelation and its Fourier transform, the diffraction measure, as well as the associated Fourier--Bohr coefficients and certain seminorms arising from averaging.
-All these quantities live on $\sigma$-compact, locally compact Abelian groups, and we start this section with a discussion of basic concepts related to such groups.
-At the end of this section, we introduce the abstract framework of diffraction theory captured by our notion of $\mathcal{A}$-representation.
+All these quantities live on a $\sigma$-compact, locally compact Abelian group, and we start this section with a discussion of basic concepts related to such groups.